-If pharmacists manage to communicate effectively, they seem more organized; more informed and will increase their chances of getting where they want in terms of career path.
-People who can effectively communicate easily explain useful and interesting ideas and are able to accept answers to others - whatever they may be.
+Throughout the paper we analysed the following soft skills (Tietze, 2011) (D D D D) B and will increase their chances of getting where they want in terms of career path.
+People who can effectively communicate easily explain useful and interesting ideas and are able to accept answers to others -whatever they may be.

-Communication, if effective, was considered in some studies as one of the most important managerial skills (Rajabi, et al., 2013).
+Communication, if effective, was considered in some studies as one of the most important managerial skills.
 Various competency models include issues related to communication.
 Many academic models related to communication make reference to: expression in the voice and face and emotional intelligence (Goleman, 2006).
 We can consider the communication one of the most conceptualised term in the academic world and it denotes a process where a sender transmits messages over a channel to a receiver whereas the message can be distorted by some noise (Robbins & Coulter, 2002).